AnshulMehta1/CSE-521-BIg-Data-Analytics/README.md

 ```
   <h2> The Notebook is split into 3 Parts </h2>
-  1. In-depth EDA with PySpark SQL
+  1. In-depth EDA with PySpark SQL <br>
-  2. ALS Recommendations from the PySpark ML
+  2. ALS Recommendations from the PySpark ML <br>
-  3. Classification Algorithms on the Dataset.
+  3. Classification Algorithms on the Dataset. <br>